OlivierOribes/N-Body_Gravitational_Simulator/README.md

 └── Mode d'emploi/                       # Usage guide: README.md (English) + original French PDF
 ```

-> The four `Codes/*.cpp` program versions (V0 → V8) are kept exactly as submitted: the report's code listings (`\lstinputlisting`) point directly at these files, so they double as the project's revision history.
+> The four `Codes/*.cpp` program versions (V0, V6, V7 and V8) are kept exactly as submitted.
 Each version corresponds to a major development milestone, with the header of each source file documenting in detail the features implemented at that stage.

 ### `tools/` helpers